Compare Leading VoIP System Providers for Small Businesses

 There are many factors to consider before choosing your VoIP phone system for your business.
-What is the the size of your business?
+What is the size of your business?
 What you are looking to achieve with your business VoIP system?
 How much you are willing to spend?
 Are you looking for the cheapest VoIP system or have a bigger budget to spend?
 Below we look at the features and services of the top 10 UK VoIP providers of 2019.

 For example, do they offer IP service as part of the VoIP package?
 If so, this can save you quite a bit versus using a separate provider.
-Do they offer any other services you are already paying another provider for, or services you may consider picking up in the near future?
+Do they offer any other services you are already paying another provider for or services you may consider picking up in the near future?
 Look for things like collaboration and remote working options, if these would be of any use to your organisation.
 Another huge benefit that VoIP providers offer is the inclusion of IP desk phones within certain packages so this is something else to look out for.

 Scalability is another issue.
 Most providers will happily increase the number of units or services they provide you under contract, but some will refuse to reduce your agreement (and the fees associated with it) until your contract has expired.

 One of the things you will want to research about UK VoIP providers before selecting one is their financial state and their business history.
 Have they been in business long?
-What do their their debt and profitability situations look like?
+What do their debt and profitability situations look like?
 Are they a ‘plucky new start-up’ or a ‘dependable industry titan’?

-Another thing to consider is their commitment to staying on the cutting edge of an evolving technology.
+Another thing to consider is their commitment to staying on the cutting edge of evolving technology.
 Will they offer upgrades to their service and equipment quickly enough to satisfy your needs?

 After all, getting an amazing deal won’t do you much good if they go out of business in 6 months or are unable to offer the latest upgrades.
 In fact, having to suddenly seek out a new provider and new equipment could cost you a great deal, both financially and in terms of customer confidence.
-It never looks good when your phones get disconnected so thoroughly researching your provider is a must if you want to future proof your business.
+It never looks good when your phones get disconnected so thoroughly researching your provider is a must if you want to future-proof your business.

 On the other hand, on-premise VoIP service providers typically only ensure that your connection to the outside world is up and running.
 You have to maintain (and often purchase or lease) your own equipment, including the server that handles all your VoIP traffic.
 This tends to cost a lot more than hosted VoIP services up front, but the ongoing fees are typically much lower.
 In the long run, on-premise VoIP services tend to cost less, especially for larger organisations.

 Make sure you are looking at the full, real costs (the TCO) of the system you select.
-The best VoIP providers in the UK can give you TCO figures, which should include the costs of training, upgrades, personnel requirements and upgrades predicted for a period of several years.
-These can be a great deal higher than the quoted price of the system so well worth considering before rush to invest in a modern phone system.
+The best VoIP providers in the UK can give you TCO figures, which should include the costs of training, upgrades, personnel requirements, and upgrades predicted for a period of several years.
+These can be a great deal higher than the quoted price of the system so well worth considering before rushing to invest in a modern phone system.

 Say you elect to use a hosted VoIP service provider.
 What will happen if a flood or fire wipes out their data centre, or if they are hacked?
-Do they have reliable, redundant back-up systems and top-of-the-line security in place?
+Do they have reliable, redundant backup systems and top-of-the-line security in place?
 If not, that ‘good deal’ might cost you more than you think.

 How deep is their SLA (Service Level Agreement)?